Learning Rate and Convergence

 How did the lower learning rate impact convergence?
 Examine both the number of steps needed for the model to converge, and also how smoothly and steadily the model converges.
 Experiment with even lower values of learning rate.
 Can you find a learning rate too slow to be useful?
 (You'll find a discussion just below the exercise.)

-Click the dropdown arrow for a discussion about Task 2.
+Click the plus icon for a discussion about Task 2.